itsupera/onsei/README.md

 to deploy the web interface.

 Note that this can take a few minutes to load !

+Did you like it ?
+Please consider [donating](https://www.buymeacoffee.com/itsupera) to help me support future developments, thank you !

 What is it for ?
 -----------------